deeppavlov/chatsky/docs/source/user_guides/optimization_guide.rst

 **Additional Information**

-DFF provides configuration presets in the dff.utils.db_benchmarks.basic_config module, covering various contexts, messages, and edge cases.
+DFF provides configuration presets in the `basic config <../apiref/dff.utils.db_benchmarks.basic_config.py>`_ module, covering various contexts, messages, and edge cases.
 You can use these presets by passing them to the benchmark functions.